hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 Recent works attacks this problem by presenting a heuristic, according to which the coefficients $$\lambda_t$$ are chosen: [Chen et al. (2017)][chen2017] manipulates them in such a way that the gradients are approximately normalized; [Kendall et al. (2018)][kendall2018] models the network output's [homoscedastic uncertainty][homoscedastic] with a probabilistic model.
 However, heuristic are too unreliable &mdash; there is no guarantee that the chosen weights will be of any good.
 A true *instant noodle* approach should be reliable.
 That's where the latest paper [Sener and Koltun (2018)][mtl-as-moo] presented on [NeurIPS][nips2018] this year comes to rescue.
 This paper is very theory-heavy, so I will expose it just enough to give you a glimpse of the core idea without delving too deep into the rigorous theoretical stuffs.

-**Description.** Instead of optimizing the summation objective \eqref{eq:mtloss}, the idea is to look at the MTL problem from the perspective of [multi-objective optimization][moo]: optimizing a collection of possibly conflicting objectives.
+Instead of optimizing the summation objective \eqref{eq:mtloss}, the idea is to look at the MTL problem from the perspective of [multi-objective optimization][moo]: optimizing a collection of possibly conflicting objectives.
 The MTL objective is then specified using a vector-valued loss $${L}$$:

 $$
 \begin{equation}